A Single View of Marriage |

 I vehemently believe that much of Christianity's headlong rush into pornography and sexual immorality is a backlash response to its own colossal failure to carefully analyze its views of, and speak candidly about, biblical sexuality.
 Our God-instilled, but unmet, desire for its expression in at least some form in our lives isn't going away.
 The church is called by God to boldly speak the truth in love, yet the effort it takes to maintain a healthy balance on the topic of sexuality and the dangers of pornography requires great risk and time—tremendous work and discomfort that the vast majority are simply unwilling to do.

-Following are just some of the topics I believe the church needs to address from God's Word (wherever applicable, backed up with medical facts):
+Following are just some of the topics I believe the church needs to address from God's Word (wherever applicable, backed up with medical facts).
+They don't necessarily have to be an entire message on each topic; but acknowledgment that they exist and are issues is a critical first step:

 In her blog post entitled Why the Church Must Be a No-Shame Zone, author Jen Ferguson notes that: